 You’ll probably never grab the checkered flag at this track, but you can enjoy a seasonal driving experience during the holidays.
 The speedway’s annual Gift of Lights provides drivers with a 2-mile course including 400 light displays and 60 holiday scenes.
 The 250-foot tunnel of lights is one highlight, as is the chance to traverse a portion of the track’s road course.

 There aren’t many sights that symbolize the holiday season as emphatically as the massive tree in Rockefeller Center.
-After it’s extravagant lighting ceremony at the end of November, it will stay illuminated through 9 p.m. on Jan.
-7. The Rink at Rockefeller Center is a popular way to mark the season and the ice is limited to 150 people at a time.
-The Bank of America Winter Village at Bryant Park also offers free skating, about 100 vendors and it’s own illuminated tree.
+After it’s extravagant lighting ceremony in early December, it will stay illuminated through 9 p.m. on Dec.
+31. The Rink at Rockefeller Center is a popular way to mark the season and the ice is limited to 150 people at a time.
+Just up the block, the Bank of America Winter Village at Bryant Park also offers free skating, about 100 vendors and it’s own illuminated tree.
 Get a whole new perspective of the holidays in New York with $3 off tickets to the Top of The Rock Observation Deck.

 World’s Largest Menorah, Brooklyn, N.Y.

 The World’s Largest Menorah, located in Grand Army Plaza, couldn’t be any larger.
 At 32 feet, it’s the tallest allowed under Jewish law.
 The massive structure stands so high that a cherry picker is used to light it.
 During Hanukkah, the menorah lighting is celebrated with music, gifts for children and latkes.
 Another 32-foot menorah is also lit in Grand Army Plaza in Manhattan, at the intersection of Fifth Avenue and 58th Street.

 Peace, Love and Lights, Bethel Woods , N.Y.